-The Law, Order & Algorithms project has been busy continuing to collect, clean and analyze more than 100 million records of police interactions data.
+The Stanford Open Policing Project (formerly known as Law, Order & Algorithms project) has been busy continuing to collect, clean and analyze more than 100 million records of police interactions data.
 In particular, we have focused on collecting state patrol stop and search data.
 We also are beginning to collect city-level data where possible.

 In August 2016, Cheryl Phillips was a faculty member for “Covering Deadly Force,” a Poynter-McCormick Foundation workshop for journalists in Chicago.
-The journalists learned more about our Stanford project and how they could make use of the police interaction data for stories down the road as well as take advantage of tea academic firepower Stanford is bringing to the effort.
-We expect to be releasing data early in 2017 along with primers on the best practices for analyzing such data and finding patterns within the data that will yield important stories.
+The journalists learned more about our Stanford project and how they could make use of the police interaction data for stories down the road as well as take advantage of the academic firepower Stanford is bringing to the effort.

 Learn more: Via Knight News Challenge